nutratech/blog/2026/09/probabilistic-filter-tradeoffs/+page.md

    probe structure makes `C_build` and `C_probe` pessimistic for large n, and it cannot support deletion.

-5. **At 30ms latency, all filters add < 1ms overhead at p ≤ 0.1%.** The network
+5. **At 30ms latency, all membership-only filters add < 1ms overhead at p ≤
-   RTT dominates.
+   0.1%.** The network RTT dominates.
 Filter choice matters far less than the decision of whether to use filters at all.

+6. **GCS is dominated by enumerate cost, not network latency.** At `n = 100K`, the ~50ms enumerate step makes GCS uncompetitive for large sets.
+It becomes interesting at small n (≤ 10K) where enumeration is fast and the symmetric protocol avoids the PinSketch decode entirely.

 ## Decision table